 Mike Yantis, Jr.

-President, Yantis Company
+President and CEO, Yantis Company

 Vice President, Ancira Automotive Group

 Executive Vice President General Counsel, NuStar Energy L.P.

 Sr. Vice President Lending, Security Service Federal Credit Union

 Executive Vice President and CFO, Valero Energy Corporation

 President, Bob Cohen Strategies, LLC